Substance-Induced Anxiety Disorder

 So how does a substance affect our brain?

 When a person uses a substance, it can cause neurological and cognitive impairments.
-When a person is caught in the cycle of addiction which leads to the imbalanced disorder such as anxiety, finding treatment immediately is of utmost importance in the step towards recovery.
+When a person is caught in the cycle of addiction which leads to the imbalanced disorder such as anxiety and depression, and though there are holistic approaches that are proven to be beneficial, we also recommend getting professional advice, counselling and treatment in the step towards recovery.

 Millions of people worldwide battle daily with substance abuse and mental health disorders.
 The link between substance abuse and mental health is a strong one and it is important to note that a person with a mental health disorder is more than likely to abuse drugs and alcohol.
 This is often as a result of the person attempting to self-medicate.
 Combined, substance addiction and mental health disorders work strongly together in impacting the way your brain functions.
 They alter the brain’s very delicate chemistry and ultimately cause neurotransmitter imbalances.